Content vs. Layout

 This section will focus on site content.
 Learn more about site appearance and layout.

-About Drupal Content Types
+Drupal Concept: Content Types

 A single web site could contain many types of content, such as informational pages, news items, events, blog posts, etc. Drupal offers a way to structure your content uniformly by the use of content types.
 The Template system offers the following content types: